 - Lightly flour your hands and a work surface.
 Place dough on work surface and sprinkle with more flour.
 Fold the dough over on itself once or twice and, using floured fingers, tuck the dough underneath to form a rough ball.

-- Generously dust a cotton towel (not terry cloth) with enough flour, cornmeal, or wheat bran to prevent the dough from sticking to the towel as it rises; place dough seam side down on the towel and dust with more flour, cornmeal, or wheat bran.
-Cover with the edges or a second cotton towel and let rise for about 2 hours, until it has doubled in size.
+- Place a full sheet/large rectangle of parchment paper on a cotton towel and dust it with enough flour, cornmeal, or wheat bran to prevent the dough from sticking to the parchment paper as it rises; place dough seam side down on the parchment paper and dust with more flour, cornmeal, or wheat bran.
+Pull the corners of parchment paper around the loaf, wrapping it completely.
+Do the same with the towel.
+Let rise for about 2 hours, until it has doubled in size.

 - After about 1 1/2 hours, preheat oven to 425 degrees.
 Place a 6-8 quart heavy covered pot, such as a cast-iron Dutch oven, in the oven as it heats.
 When the dough has fully risen, carefully remove pot from oven.
-Remove top towel from dough and slide your hand under the bottom towel; flip the dough over into pot, seam side up.
+Unwrap the towel and parchment paper from around the dough and slide your hand under the bottom of the dough ball; flip the dough over into pot, seam side up.
+Pull the parchment paper off, scraping any stuck dough into the pan.
 Shake pan once or twice if dough looks unevenly distributed; it will straighten out as it bakes.

 - Cover and bake for 40 minutes.
 Uncover and continue baking for 10-15 more minutes, until the crust is a deep chestnut brown.
 The internal temperature of the bread should be around 200 degrees.
 You can check this with a meat thermometer, if desired.

 - Remove the bread from the pot and let it cool completely on a wire rack before slicing.